 What types of medication errors have been associated with oral anticoagulants leading to adverse events?

 It should be noted that warfarin has been the mainstay of anticoagulant therapy for decades, while the other oral anticoagulants have been introduced over the past few years.
-Therefore, in most of the published literature, the number of adverse events involving warfarin are much greater than the number of events involving newer anticoagulants (Michaels et al., 2010).
+Therefore, in most of the published literature, the number of adverse events involving warfarin is much greater than the number of events involving newer anticoagulants.

 When and Why does bleeding occur after use of oral anticoagulants?

 Studies reveal that the first 90 days are the most variable because the INR is still labile and this increases the risk of bleeding.
 The same dose of warfarin can have unpredictable effects on the INR in different individuals making it difficult to develop a standardized dosage.
 Further, many patients require alternating doses, and this makes it difficult to have a standard dose.
-Because the risk of bleeding is highest within the first three months, there should be more frequent monitoring of the INR during this period to prevent bleeding episodes (Gomes et al., 2013).
+Because the risk of bleeding is highest within the first three months, there should be more frequent monitoring of the INR during this period to prevent bleeding episodes.

 Another risk factor is the intensity of anticoagulation.
 When the INR is more than 2, the risk of bleeding is much greater than when the INR is less than 2.
 However, when the INR is less than 2, this also increases the risk of stroke in patients with atrial fibrillation.
 Since warfarin cannot be stopped in atrial fibrillation and an INR less than 2 is not effective to prevent a stroke, other strategies need to be employed like discontinuing platelet agents like aspirin if there is a significant concern for bleeding.

 Patient characteristics can also increase bleeding.
-Studies show that the bleeding risk is increased with the following:
+Studies show that bleeding risk is increased with the following:

 Further patients admitted with sepsis and other hypermetabolic state tend to have an unpredictable response to warfarin, and the bleeding potential is always present.